CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Experiments

 \section{Experiments}

-We evaluated our models on a workstation that runs on Intel Xeon 64 core processor with 128 GB memory on a single Nvidia Tesla V100 GPU.
-Our model takes less than 6 GB of memory and typically takes 20-40 minutes of training time for each of the benchmarks discussed below.
-We describe the baselines, benchmark datasets and tasks as well as evaluation metrics with additional details in the Appendix.
+We evaluated our models on a workstation that runs on Intel Xeon 64 core processor with 128 GB memory on a Nvidia Tesla V100 GPU.
+Our model takes less than 6 GB of memory and takes 20-40 minutes of training time for each of the benchmarks.
+We have released the code and datasets publicly \footnote{\url{https://github.com/AdityaLab/CAMul}} and describe in detail the hyperparameters in Appendix.
+Next, we describe the baselines, benchmark datasets and tasks as well as the evaluation metrics.